 5. Reduce the Chances of Stomach Ulcers

-Functional Foods in Health and Disease did a study in 2012 on how effective sweet potatoes were in healing an ulcer.
+Functional Foods in Health and Disease did a study in 2012 on how effective then sweet potato was in healing an ulcer.
 The sweet potato had a potent ulcer healing effect!

 6. Good for Weight Loss